Marcia Hultman

 Why does my complaint have to be in writing?

 Financial institutions keep most of their customer information confidential, just as we do.
-A letter gives us your written authorization to inquire with the financial institution regarding your individual business with them.
-Additionally, it is often necessary to examine written documentation pertinent to a complaint, such as credit agreements, copies of checks, billing statements, etc. These are best obtained as attachments to letters.
+A written complaint form gives us your written authorization to inquire with the financial institution regarding your individual business with them.
+Additionally, it is often necessary to examine written documentation pertinent to a complaint, such as credit agreements, copies of checks, billing statements, etc. These are best obtained as attachments to a written submission.
 It also ensures we are not sharing information with anyone other than you.

 back to top